Yogesh-K-Matkar/react_concept_react_app/README.md

         - **Query Explorer**: This provides a way to inspect the query's variables, status, and other metadata in a more detailed manner.

-           1. **gcTime**: This shows the time taken for garbage collection time during the query's lifecycle.Also know as data cache time.
+           1. **gcTime**: This shows the time taken for garbage collection time for caching data during request processing.
            (Default value of gcTime is 5 minutes) (Scenario:- When the query is no longer needed, it will be garbage collected after this time.)

-           2. **staleTime**: This shows the time after which the cached data is considered stale/old.
+           2. **staleTime**: This shows the time after which fresh cached data gets stale/old.
 The default value is 0 seconds, meaning the data is fresh until it is fetched again.
            (Default value of staleTime is 0 seconds) (Scenario:- When the query data is became stale/old, it will be need to refetch updated data after this time.)

-           3. **Polling**:- Keep data up-to-date by automatically refetching it at a specified interval.This can be achieved using the refetchInterval option when tab is active or refetchIntervalInBackground when tab is inactive.
+           3. **Polling**:- Keep data fresh/up-to-date by automatically refetching it at a specified interval.This can be achieved using the refetchInterval option refetch request only when tab is active or refetchIntervalInBackground option refetch request when tab is inactive.
            (Scenarios:- Real-time applications, dashboards, etc.)

-           **refetchInterval**: This shows the time interval at which the query will automatically refetch data.
+              - **refetchInterval**: This shows the time interval at which the query will automatically refetch data.
 The default value is 0 seconds, meaning the query will not refetch automatically.
               (Default value of refetchInterval is 0 seconds means not applied)

-           **refetchIntervalInBackground**: This shows the time interval at which the query will automatically refetch data when the tab is inactive.
+              - **refetchIntervalInBackground**: This shows the time interval at which the query will automatically refetch data when the tab is inactive.
 The default value is 0 seconds, meaning the query will not refetch automatically in the background.
               (Default value of refetchIntervalInBackground is 0 seconds means not applied)

     - **Mutations**: This tab shows all the mutations(means updates on data based on insert,put/patch,delete api call using useMutation hook) that have been triggered in your application.
 You can see their status, any errors that occurred, and the data they have modified.